DiogoDuart3/future-stack/README.md

 - `bun db:push`: Push schema changes to database
 - `bun db:studio`: Open database studio UI
 - `cd apps/web && bun generate-pwa-assets`: Generate PWA assets

+## PWA Installation

+The app includes a dedicated PWA installation page at `/install-pwa` that provides:

+- **Automatic Installation Detection** - Detects if the app is already installed
+- **Cross-Platform Support** - Works on iOS, Android, and Desktop browsers
+- **Installation Prompts** - Smart prompts that appear when the app can be installed
+- **Manual Instructions** - Step-by-step installation guides for different platforms
+- **Feature Showcase** - Highlights offline support, image handling, and native app features

+The PWA installation prompts also appear on the home page and offline todos page to encourage users to install the app for the best experience.